knoxa/knoxa.github.io/text/war-diary/movements.md

 tools for manipulating chronology.

 3. This example includes a lot of explicit ordering based on timestamps, and a few 'in transit' events that aren't timestamped themselves but occur between timestamped events.
-The output format is a partial order of contiguous departure and arrival events, with a few explicity specified links for the transit events.
+The output format is a partial order of contiguous departure and arrival events, with a few explicitly specified links for the in transit events.
 A utility stylesheet connects together the nodes.
 Another restricts the ordering relationship to just covering relationships.
 The result should be (and is) a total order.

+4. At this stage, everything in the chronology is an instant in time.
+A spell in one place is recorded as an arrival event followed some time later by a departure event.
+I can link consecutive events that mention the same place to make an interval covering the time between arrival and departure.

 ## Notes